uviyolab-udcit/ScoreKeeper/README.md

 # ScoreKeeper
-A rugby match score tracking app for two teams
+A rugby match score tracking app forteams that will be playing at the 2019 Japan Rugby World Cup.

 ![Score Keeper app screen shot](sk_screenShots/sk_scrnshot1.png "")